weatherwolf/fml2ss/python/README.md

 Converts a project FML file to screenscript.

+The `fml2screenscript.py` file exposes a method `make_project`  which returns a dictionary two keys:

+1.  `fml` - the project fml
-The `fml2screenscript.py` file exposes a method `make_project`  which returns a dictionary with the design IDs as key and the screenscript commands as value.
+2.  `screenscript` - dictionary with the design IDs as key and the screenscript commands as value.

 #### environment variables